 9 The word of the Lord came to me, saying, 10 “Take from the exiles, Heldai, of Tobijah, and of Jedaiah, an offering and on the same day, go into the house of Josiah the son of Zephaniah, where they have come from Babylon.

-11 Yes, take silver and gold, and make crowns and set them on the head of Joshua the son of Jehozadak, the high priest, 12 and speak to him, saying, ‘The Lord of Hosts says, “The man whose name is the Branch shall branch out from this place, and he shall build the temple of the Lord.
+11 Yes, take silver and gold, and make crowns and set them on the head of Joshua the son of Jehozadak, the high priest, 12 and speak to him, that this is what the Lord of Hosts says, ‘The man whose name is the Branch shall branch out from this place, and he shall build the temple of the Lord.
 13 He shall build the temple of the Lord and shall bear the glory and shall sit and rule on his throne, and he shall be a priest on his throne, and the counsel of peace shall be between them both.

 A Call to Justice and Mercy

 1 In the fourth year of king Darius, the word of the Lord came to Zechariah in the fourth day of the ninth month, the month of Chislev.
 2 The people of Bethel sent Sharezer and Regem Melech and their men to entreat the Lord’s favor, 3 and to speak to the priests of the house of the Lord of Hosts and to the prophets, saying, “Should I weep in the fifth month, separating myself, as I have done these many years?”

 4 Then the word of the Lord of Hosts came to me, saying, 5 “Speak to all the people of the land, and to the priests, saying, ‘When you fasted and mourned in the fifth and in the seventh month for these 70 years, did you at all fast to me, really to me?
 6 When you eat, and when you drink, do you not eat for yourselves, and drink for yourselves?